 You May Be Eligible for Compensation After a Stop Sign Accident

 Car accident victims often wonder what type of compensation they may be eligible to receive.
-The general rule is that a personal injury accident victim is entitled to receive compensation for any expenses that arose because of the accident.
-If you were injured in a T-bone accident and are suffering from chronic back pain as a result, then you would be entitled to compensation for the medical treatment needed to address your back injury.
+The general rule is that a personal injury accident victim is entitled to receive compensation for any accident-related expenses.
+For example, if you got hurt in a T-bone accident and now have chronic back pain, you would be entitled to compensation for the medical treatment needed to address your back injury.

 Here are a few other examples of compensation that you may be eligible to receive from the person who caused the accident: